-Seen that meme about how your best friends are the ones who would hide your sex toys and clear your browser history if you died suddenly?
-Well, there’s a hack for that, and it’s called death cleaning…
+Our best friends are the ones who would hide your sex toys and clear your browser history if you died suddenly.
+Well, there’s a way to avoid that, and it’s called death cleaning

 Death and taxes are the only two things you can be sure of in life.
-But despite the fact that most of us have been conditioned to fear the prospect of dying in one way or another, there’s one author in Sweden who’s giving us the opportunity to look at death in a whole new way.
+Despite that, most of us fear the prospect of dying in one way or another.
+Enter Swedish death cleaning

-In spite of the imagery that The Gentle Art of Death Cleaning conjures up, it actually has nothing to do with vigorous dusting to thrash metal.
-Death cleaning is a hot new Scandinavian trend brought to us by Margareta Magnusson – a first-time author described by herself as ‘somewhere between 80th and 100th birthday’ – who has figured out that facing up to mortality is something that could benefit everyone.
+Author Margareta Magnusson wrote The Gentle Art of Death Cleaning in 2017.
+It has nothing to do with vigorous dusting to thrash metal.
+Death cleaning is a Scandinavian movement brought to us by Magnusson – a first-time author described by herself as ‘somewhere between 80th and 100th birthday’ – who has figured out that facing up to mortality is something that could benefit everyone.

-In her very first line, Magnusson writes: “The only thing we know for sure is that one day we will die.
+Magnusson’s first line is: “The only thing we know for sure is that one day we will die.
 But before that, we can do anything.”
-This leads us to immediately understand that, while this is going to be a pretty blunt book, it’s an accurate one and, bizarrely enough, a positive one too.
+This is a pretty blunt book, but it’s an accurate one.
+And, bizarrely enough, it’s a positive one too.

 Death cleaning (or ‘Dostadning’, as it’s called in Swedish) is a new and charming approach to putting your life in order before leaving this realm, so that your friends and family won’t have to